 On our Reedsport project in Oregon, we had obtained a permit from the Federal Energy Regulatory Commission ("FERC") for a multi-stage wave power project off the coast of Reedsport, Oregon.
 In addition, we received two cost-sharing contracts with the (DOE) for approximately \$4.4 million to construct and deploy a single PowerBuoy off the coast of Reedsport.
 We subsequently obtained a license from FERC in August 2012 that authorized installation and operation of a 10-buoy grid connected wave energy array (the "License").
 Due to the complexity of the FERC regulations for the single buoy, higher than anticipated project costs, unanticipated technical risks, and uncertainty surrounding permitting, we made the decision not to proceed with the project.
-Accordingly, we announced in March 2014 our surrender of the permit for one phase of the project and announced in April 2014 that we are taking the steps necessary to close out this project with the DOE.
+Accordingly, we announced in March 2014 our surrender of the permit for one phase of the project and announced in April 2014 that we were taking the steps necessary to close out this project with the DOE.
 In May 2014, we filed an application to surrender the FERC permit for the remaining phases.
-In August we completed the removal of the anchoring and mooring equipment from the seabed off the coast of Oregon.
+In August, we completed the removal of the anchoring and mooring equipment from the seabed off the coast of Oregon.
 We are in the process of completing the site survey and clearance, and submittal and acceptance of final reports to FERC.

-We also continued our efforts to increase the output and reliability of our utility and autonomous PowerBuoy systems.
+We also continued our efforts to increase the output and reliability of our prototype PowerBuoy systems.
 Our development efforts also remain focused on further optimization of our modular and optimized power takeoff technology.

-At July 31, 2014, our total negotiated backlog was \$4.3 million compared with \$3.5 million at July 31, 2013.
-Most of our backlog at July 31, 2014 and 2013 consisted of cost-sharing contracts as described in the Financial Operations Overview section of Management's Discussion and Analysis in this Quarterly Report on Form 10-Q. Our backlog can include both funded amounts, which are unfilled firm orders for our products and services for which funding has been both authorized and appropriated by the customer (Congress, in the case of US Government agencies), and unfunded amounts, which are unfilled firm orders from the DOE for which funding has not been appropriated.
+At October 31, 2014, our total negotiated backlog was \$1.7 million compared with \$5.8 million at October 31, 2013.
+Some of our backlog at October 31, 2014 and 2013 consisted of cost-sharing contracts as described in the Financial Operations Overview section of Management's Discussion and Analysis in this Quarterly Report on Form 10-Q. Our backlog can include both funded amounts, which are unfilled firm orders for which funding has been both authorized and appropriated by the customer (Congress, in the case of US Government agencies), and unfunded amounts, which are unfilled firm orders from the DOE for which funding has not been appropriated.
 If any of our contracts were to be terminated, our backlog would be reduced by the expected value of the remaining terms of such contracts.
-Our backlog was fully funded at July 31, 2014 and 2013.
+Our backlog was fully funded at October 31, 2014 and 2013.
 Further, in September 2013, we were selected for a \$1.0 million award from the DOE to enhance the commercial viability of our PowerBuoy system through mechanical component design changes.
-As of July 31, 2014, the receipt of funds under this award is pending further negotiations, and this award is not included in our negotiated backlog.
+On September 26, 2014, the DOE notified the Company of DOE's decision to terminate negotiations with respect to the financial assistance award under the funding opportunity, and the Company accepted DOE's decision without protest.
+As previously disclosed, we had not received any funds from DOE with respect to this award and had not included the award in our backlog.